-The Commerce Power of Congress Under the Constitution
+The Commerce Power of Congress Legally Granted by the Constitution

 Under Section 8 of Article I of the Constitution, Congress has the power to regulate commerce among the states, in addition to commerce involving foreign nations and Native American tribes.
 Since the Constitution does not provide a definition for "commerce," scholars of constitutional law have debated whether it covers only trade and other economic activities, or whether it covers interactions across state lines more broadly.
 Meanwhile, the line between intrastate and interstate activity has grown increasingly blurry over time.